tbocek/tomtp/Readme.md

 Types:
 * STREAM_ID 32bit: the id of the stream, stream: 0xffffffff means CONNECTION_CLOSE_FLAG //4
 * STREAM_CLOSE_FLAG: 1bit
-* RCV_WND_SIZE 31bit: max buffer per slot (x 1400 bytes, QUIC has 64bit) //8
+* RCV_WND_SIZE 63bit: max buffer per slot (x 1400 bytes, QUIC has 64bit) //12
-* ACK (8 bytes) //16
+* ACK (8 bytes) //20
 * Rest: DATA

-Total overhead: 49 bytes (for 1400 bytes packet, the overhead is ~3.5%).
-Squeezing the RCV_WND_SIZE and shorten the sn of the header as in QUIC would save 4+7 bytes, reducing the header to 38 bytes (for 1400 bytes packet, the overhead is 2.7%).
+Total overhead for data packets: 53 bytes (for 1400 bytes packet, the overhead is ~3.7%).
+Squeezing the RCV_WND_SIZE and shorten the sn of the header as in QUIC would save 8+7 bytes, reducing the header to 38 bytes (for 1400 bytes packet, the overhead is 2.7%).
 But this is at the cost of higher implementation complexity.

 TODO: